GoFetchDeliveries/api/endpoints/jobs.md

 }
 ```

 Attribute `fetcher` is empty if the item has not been picked up yet.
+The `state` attribute contains the current [state of the job](https://github.com/GoFetchDeliveries/api-v1/blob/master/states.md).

 ### cURL example